bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

-= Unreleased =
+= 4.1.0 =

 **Added**

-- Add actions `simple_history/pause` and `simple_history/resume` to pause and resume logging.
+- Actions `simple_history/pause` and `simple_history/resume` to pause and resume logging.
 Useful for developers that for example write their own data importers because the log can be overwhelmed with data when importing a lot of data. [#307](https://github.com/bonny/WordPress-Simple-History/issues/307)
-- Function `clear_log()` now returns the number of rows deleted.
+- `clear_log()` now returns the number of rows deleted.
-- Function `disable_taxonomy_log()` to simplify disabling logging of a taxonomy.
+- Added `disable_taxonomy_log()` to simplify disabling logging of a taxonomy.
 - Function `get_db_table_stats()` that returns for example the number of rows in each table.

 **Fixed**